 Or attend a course to boost your skills.
 This training addresses the unique issues of installing child safety restraint systems on school buses.
 You do not need to be nationally certified child passenger safety technician to take this course.

 - Order printed copies of the NHTSA 8-Hour Training: Child Passenger Safety Restraint Systems on School Buses (instructor and participant manuals)

 - Keep track: Use this class sign-in sheet to gather contact information and remain in touch with students

-CPSTs that serve as Instructors should contact the National Child Passenger Safety Board Secretariat for more information and/or to submit participant names so that this training is reflected in CPST certification profiles.
+CPSTs that serve as Instructors should contact the National Child Passenger Safety Board Curriculum Representative for more information and/or to submit participant names so that this training is reflected in CPST certification profiles.
 (See sign-in sheet provided above).